Jenovas/jenovas.github.io/cv.md

         </div>

         <div class="card-content">
           <p class="summary-text">Born in the U.S., now living in Poland.
-12+ years of experience in Android development.
-Developed 10+ apps and created, maintained, and developed an Android and iOS SDK used by major U.S. digital banking platforms, serving hundreds of financial institutions with 10 million MAUs.
+12+ years of experience in mobile and software development.
+As a Software Engineering Manager, I lead a team of 5 engineers while maintaining hands-on technical contributions.
+I've developed an Android and iOS SDK used by major U.S. digital banking platforms, serving hundreds of financial institutions with 10 million MAUs.
 Experienced with iOS, Java/Kotlin backends, Ruby on Rails backends, Solidity, and smart contracts on Ethereum.
-I embrace challenges and adapt quickly to new technologies.</p>
+I embrace challenges, adapt quickly to new technologies, and focus on mentoring and developing my team.</p>
         </div>
       </div>
     </div>